machineagency/p5.fab/docs/tutorials/getting-started.md

-# p5.dicer
+# Getting Started
-p5.dicer.js is a p5.js library for 3D printing.
-It helps you author generative physical artifacts!

-To 3D print an object, a canonical workflow starts with designing a CAD model then using a slicer software to generate machine readable G-code.
-This process abstracts away many tedious details, but also requires owning & learning CAD.
-The p5.dicer library is for users who might appreciate the control offered by direct gcode manipulation.
-It seeks to support repeatable & controlled experimentation (testing/tuning/calibrating the machine, learning how the printer works, examining material properties) as well as open-ended exploration (generative form-finding, quick design iterations).

-To get started, check out the [getting started page](./docs/tutorial/getting-started.md), take a look at the [examples](./examples), or explore the documentation (in progress).
+This page has info on how to start using the p5.dicer library in p5.js with high level info on how the library works.
+**Note 1:** This library relies on WebSerial support, and therefore is only supported on Chrome at this time.
+More options are in progress, but for now, *use Chrome!*

 ## Installation
-This library relies on WebSerial support, and therefore is only supported on Chrome at this time (see *Dependencies* below).
-More options are in progress, but for now, use Chrome!
+The info below explains how to use p5.dicer in your own sketches
 ### Option 1: Local
 Download the [p5.gcoder.js library file](https://raw.githubusercontent.com/bsubbaraman/p5.gcoder/main/lib/p5.gcoder.js) and add the path to the `<head>` tag of your `index.html` file: